Web Hosting For Bloggers Explained: What Is It For & How To Use It?

-HAVING A FREE BLOG AND WHAT THAT REALLY MEANS
+HAVING A FREE BLOG WITHOUT HOSTING

 💎 THE DIFFERENCE BETWEEN FREE BLOGS AND SELF-HOSTING

-Imagine the following scenario: You want to move to Italy indefinitely and find your own place to rent but you decide to move in this gorgeous Airbnb cottage instead (or crash on a friend’s couch), right in the heart of Siena.
+Imagine the following scenario: You want to move to Italy indefinitely and find your own place to rent but you decide to move into this gorgeous Airbnb cottage instead (or crash on a friend’s couch), right in the heart of Siena.

 You’re having a blast and you’re doing what you always dreamt of.
 You even make friends in the city and people regularly come by to visit you.

-But something is preventing you from feeling like home… Sure, the homeowners provide you with the basics but you don’t really own anything in the house and you can’t even buy new furniture that suits your style.
+But something is preventing you from feeling at home… Sure, the homeowners provide you with the basics but you don’t really own anything in the house and you can’t even buy new furniture that suits your style.